-In the framework of the strengthening of the first feature of the Committee’s mandate, the Executive Board adopted at its 177th session a Specific multi-stage procedure for the monitoring of the implementation of UNESCO Conventions and recommendations for which no specific institutional mechanism is provided (177 EX/Decision 35 I).
-At that very same session, the Board also adopted framework guidelines for the preparation of reports on the implementation of conventions for whose monitoring the CR Committee is responsible (177 EX/Decision 35 II), et that would apply to the three conventions that were still being monitored regularly, namely::
+In the framework of the strengthening of the first feature of the Committee’s mandate, the Executive Board adopted at its 177th session a Specific multi-stage procedure for the monitoring of the implementation of UNESCO Conventions and recommendations for which no specific institutional mechanism is provided.
+At that very same session, the Board also adopted framework guidelines for the preparation of reports on the implementation of conventions for whose monitoring the CR Committee is responsible.
+This legal framework, modified at the 196th session of the Board, applies to the following 2 conventions and 14 recommendations :

 - the Convention against Discrimination in Education (Paris, 14 December 1960)

-- Recommendation against Discrimination in Education (14 December 1960)
+- the Recommendation against Discrimination in Education (14 December 1960)

-- Recommendation concerning the Status of Teachers (5 October 1966)
+- the Recommendation concerning the Status of Teachers (5 October 1966)

-- Recommendation on the Status of Scientific Researchers (20 November 1974)
+- the Recommendation on the Status of Scientific Researchers (20 November 1974)

-- Revised Recommendation concerning the International Standardization of Educational Statistics (27 November 1978)
+- the Revised Recommendation concerning the International Standardization of Educational Statistics (27 November 1978)

-- Recommendation concerning the Status of the Artist (27 October 1980)
+- the Recommendation concerning the Status of the Artist (27 October 1980)

-- Recommendation on the Recognition of Studies and Qualifications in Higher Education (13 November 1993)
+- the Recommendation on the Recognition of Studies and Qualifications in Higher Education (13 November 1993)

-- Recommendation concerning the Status of Higher-Education Teaching Personnel (11 November 1997)
+- the Recommendation concerning the Status of Higher-Education Teaching Personnel (11 November 1997)

-- Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace (15 October 2003).
+- the Recommendation concerning the Promotion and Use of Multilingualism and Universal Access to Cyberspace (15 October 2003)